A discussion about Chargebacks and Unethical Brewery Behaviors

 A Note to Breweries, meaderies, and artisan ale craftsmen

 I didn’t like writing this post.
-If you’re selling something rare or frequently quickly sell out of items, and you know it’s something you can easily sell within a few days to general customers on site, refund your customer when they’ve not claimed the beer by the pick-up date.
-Double dipping by selling an item twice is an enormous douchebag move.
+If you’re selling something rare or that frequently quickly sells out, and you know it’s something you can easily sell within a few days to general customers on site, refund your customer when they’ve not claimed the beer by the pick-up date.
+Double dipping by selling an item twice is a bottom-barrel grifter move.
 It’s also likely to damage your relationship with that customer.
 Are you willing to lose a customer who may provide recurring revenue over several years to come, over the cost of one $40 bottle or a couple 4 packs of cans?
 Have you ever calculated what your customer acquisition costs are?

 Are you ready to sacrifice a society member who will spend hundreds with your brewery each year, often before they’ve even begun buying your monthly releases?
 These people are your most ardent ambassadors.
 They may be more beneficial in touting your brand, increasing awareness and leading to new sales more than any of your $20 an hour liquor store sample dispensing promoters.
 Penalizing members that have made substantial commitments to your brewery is the most glaring self sabotage move.